BenLauwens/ES313/Setup/readme.md

 ## Personal computer
 On Windows, the procedure is similar to the CDN procedure.
 The only difference is the absence of the proxy server.
-You can deactivate the use of a proxy server by commenting the appropriate lines in the `configES313.jl` file and the `.gitignore` file.
+You can deactivate the use of a proxy server by commenting the appropriate line in the `configES313.jl` file and not using the `.gitignore` file.